mendix/docs/content/studio-how-to/pages-how-to-attach-images.md

 ![](attachments/pages-how-to-upload-images/domain-model.png)
 {{% /image_container %}}

-You would like to add a new functionality: when creating a reimbursement report, employees need to upload receipts – screenshots or scanned images of what they paid for.
+You would like to add a new functionality: when creating a reimbursement report, employees need to attach receipts – screenshots or scanned images of what they paid for.

 You also would like to display attached images in a list below the report and to enable your end-users delete images from the list if needed.